-- Class G branch circuit fuses rated 250V, 15A shall be provided in the end application. - Motor overload protection shall be provided in the end installation in accordance with the NEC. - This drive does not provide over-temperature sensing.
+- Class G branch circuit fuses rated 250V, 15 A shall be provided in the end application. - Motor overload protection shall be provided in the end installation in accordance with the NEC.

 The installation of this motor control must conform to area and local electrical codes.
 For information, refer to the National Electrical Code (NEC) Article 430 published by the National Fire Protection Association, or the Canadian Electrical Code (CEC).
 Refer to local codes as applicable.